What is Tiered Workflow?

 - Bulk editing tasks—such as approving location assignments—will override workflow tiers.

-- It is recommended that you review all of your “Approval Required” notification policies for organizations and event types before enabling Tiered Workflow.
+- Reviewing all of your “Approval Required” notification policies for organizations and event types before enabling Tiered Workflow is recommended.

 - Any incomplete notification policy will block Assignment Policy tasks from being approved.